quietboil/sibyl/book/src/using.md

 Sibyl needs an installed Oracle client in order to link either `OCI.DLL` on Windows or `libclntsh.so` on Linux.
 The minimal supported client is 12.2 as Sibyl uses some API functions that are not available in earlier clients.

-> *Note* that while suporting 12.1 and older clients is definitely feasible, it was not a priority.
+> *Note* that while supporting 12.1 and older clients is definitely feasible, it was not a priority.

 # Using Sibyl In A Project

 Sibyl has 2 features - `blocking` and `nonblocking`.
-They are **exclusive** and **one** must be explictly selected as neither is the default.
+They are **exclusive** and **one** must be explicitly selected as neither is the default.
 Thus, when Sibyl is used as a dependency, it might be included as:

 ```toml
 [dependencies]
 sibyl = { version = "0.6", features = ["blocking"] }
 ```

 A `nonblocking` mode also needs to know which async runtime/executor it is allowed to use to spawn async tasks.
-The async runtime selection is also controled by a set of exclusive features.
+The async runtime selection is also controlled by a set of exclusive features.
 For now, Sibyl supports `tokio`, `actix`, `async-std`, and `async-global`.
 One of these must be specified with the `nonblocking` feature.
 For example:

 ```toml
 [dependencies]